JoseOmolon/Working-Class-Woz-Self-Learning-Roadmap/README.md

 # Conclusion

-- The key to becoming a
+- The key to becoming a "working class Woz"